 Look at job lists and the Job Guide to get an idea of what matches your interests and strengths.

 Read through the UAC Guide, university websites, or course guides to see what course are available at different universities that match the jobs you've identified.
 At UTS, you can start this by searching our course areas.

 Consider doing a combined degree to give you more options.

 Find people who have studied the courses you’re interested in or in the careers you think you might like to enter.
 Ask them lots of questions to get a feel for if you would enjoy a similar degree and career path.

-If you still can’t decide or have a long list of courses covering vastly different subject areas, it may also be useful to look at a university course based on what industry you would like to work in and what jobs are available (opens an external site) for you.
+If you're still unsure, or have a long list of courses covering vastly different subject areas, it may be useful to look at a university course based on what industry you would like to work in and what jobs are available (opens an external site) for you.

-By researching available graduate careers (opens an external site), you may be able to shortlist universities and specific courses which will give you the best chance to get to your short, medium and long-term career goals.
+By researching available graduate careers (opens an external site), you may be able to shortlist universities and specific courses which will give you the best chance to reach your short, medium and long-term career goals.